"Comedian" may not be an actual job title — #SpeakingMillennial

 “Comedian” may not be an actual job title — #SpeakingMillennial

 Forgive me if this is insensitive, but I don't know if Mennonites are allowed to watch stand-up comedy.
-The official church stance on Bobcat Goldthwait aren't readily available on wikipedia.
+The official church stance on Bobcat Goldthwait isn't readily available on wikipedia.

 My guess, however, is that they are not allowed to watch, because when my wife and I traveled to Mennonite country this week to meet our new puppy,

-the approximately 97 children present were utterly baffled when their father asked me what I did for a living.
+The approximately 97 children present were utterly baffled when their father asked me what I did for a living.
 I said, "comedian" and when their father turned to them and said, "Do you know what a comedian is?" they all shook their heads at once.

-The father scratched at his beard, thought a moment, and then explained it like this: "a comedian is kind of like a clown... with no makeup."
+The father scratched at his beard, thought a moment, and then explained it like this: "a comedian is kind of like a clown ... with no makeup."

 The kids understood even as I found a new existential low.